-According to the analysis of fifteen editorials about Jokowi as the Jakarta governor, the presidential candidate, and the President of Indonesia, there are five nomination strategies used by the Jakarta Post.
-They are deixis, professional proper name, anthroponym, noun, and synecdoche.
-Among all nomination strategies, there are three strategies that become the most frequent nomination strategies used by the Jakarta Post, namely deixis, proper names, and professional anthroponyms.
+According to the analysis of fifteen editorials about Jokowi as the Jakarta governor, the presidential candidate, and the President of Indonesia, five nomination strategies are used by the Jakarta Post.
+They are deixis, proper name, professional anthroponym, noun, and synecdoche.
+Among all nomination strategies, three strategies become the most frequent nomination strategies used by the Jakarta Post, namely deixis, proper names, and professional anthroponyms.
 In addition to the three strategies, there is another strategy acting as a prominent strategy, synecdoches.

 Deixis becomes the most frequent nomination strategy used to refer to Jokowi (34.48%).
 It seems the Jakarta Post uses deixis to avoid repetition of the same proper name throughout the text.
 Specifically, the Jakarta Post employs personal deixis.
-Personal deixis is chosen since it helps in constructing the social relationship (Bello, 2013) which in this case the relation between the Jakarta Post and Jokowi, especially through the use of deixis 'he', 'his', 'they', and 'their'.
-By employing them, the Jakarta Post suggests its position that is neither close nor distant.
-The relationship will be different if it uses deixis such as 'we' indicating a collective sense of belonging between the Jakarta Post and Jokowi or 'they' in the context of comparing 'we' and 'they' showing exclusion (Adegoju, 2014; Belo, 2013; Kim, 2014).
+Personal deixis is chosen since it helps construct the social relationship (Bello, 2013), which in this case the relation between the Jakarta Post and Jokowi, especially through the use of deixis 'he', 'his', 'they', and 'their'.
+By employing them, the Jakarta Post suggests that its position is neither close nor distant.
+The relationship will be different if it uses deixis such as 'we,' indicating a collective sense of belonging between the Jakarta Post and Jokowi or 'they' in the context of comparing 'we' and 'they' showing exclusion (Adegoju, 2014; Belo, 2013; Kim, 2014).

 It is also found that there are changes in the use of deixis 'he', 'his', 'they', and 'their'.
-'He' and 'his' are applied in all categories except in the presidential election where Kalla is always mentioned along with Jokowi.
-On the other hand, deixis 'they' and 'their' used as the reference when Jokowi is mentioned with Ahok and Kalla only appears in two categories: Jokowi as the governor and the presidential candidate, as illustrated in the table below:
+'He' and 'his' are applied in all categories except in the presidential election where Kalla is always mentioned alongside Jokowi.
+On the other hand, deixis 'they' and 'their' used as the reference when Jokowi is mentioned with Ahok, and Kalla only appears in two categories: Jokowi as the governor and the presidential candidate, as illustrated in Table 1.